Man gunned down in Old City; at least 8 shot in Philly Monday night

-Police tell Action News a 25-year-old man was shot in the chest after four men jumped out of a van and unleashed a barrage of bullets.
-At least 27 shell casings were found at the scene.
+Police tell Action News the man was shot in the chest after four men jumped out of a van and unleashed a barrage of bullets near the Science History Institute in the heart of Old City.
+At least 27 shell casings were fired.
 The victim died at the scene.

+"It's very rare that we have shootings in this particular area.
+This victim was shot many, many times.
+As far as I know, there were no words exchanged, no robbery, no fight.
+So it appears they jumped out of this vehicle targeting this 25-year-old victim," said Chief Inspector Scott Small with the Philadelphia Police Department.

 #BREAKING @PhillyPolice on scene of a murder at 3rd and Chestnut in Old City.
 A body is found outside of the Science History Institute feet from Buddakan restaurant. @6abc pic.twitter.com/JuchI9dcwe— Christie Ileto (@Christie_Ileto) April 6, 2021